The Science

 Emotional Freedom Techniques

-Calms the threat response while bringing subconscious material into awareness.
-Reduces the emotional charge of old memories so they stop driving present-day behavior.
+This is the tool I've been using the longest.
+EFT calms the threat response while bringing subconscious material to the surface.
+It reduces the emotional charge on old memories so they stop running your present-day behavior.
+I've been certified in this for over 20 years.

 Neuro-Linguistic Programming

-Focuses on how internal language, imagery, and meaning shape neurological patterns.
-Changes the mental code that drives automatic behaviors and emotional responses.
+NLP focuses on how your internal language, imagery, and the meaning you assign to things shape your neurological patterns.
+Basically, it changes the mental code that drives your automatic behaviors and emotional responses.

 Meditation

-Increases awareness of automatic thought loops and creates space between stimulus and response.
-You learn to observe the pattern instead of being run by it.
+Meditation builds awareness of the automatic thought loops that are running all day.
+It creates space between what happens to you and how you respond.
+You learn to observe the pattern instead of just being run by it.
+I do NSDR (non-sleep deep rest) almost every day between sessions.

 Accountability